Check Valves - How They Work

 Due to how check valves function, they are typically used for one of four different reasons in a variety of applications:

 Due to their function, they are used in almost every industry.
-They are used on common household appliances, like dishwashers, washing machines, and waste water lines.
+They are used on common household appliances, like dishwashers, washing machines, and wastewater lines.
 For industrial purposes, they are used on boilers, furnaces, gas systems, pumping applications, or vacuum systems.
-They are also frequently used on water and CO2 lines as aquarium check valves.
-Two of the most common check valve applications are for water and air, so those are discussed in more depth below.
+They are also frequently used as aquarium check valves on water and CO2 lines.
+Also, a miniature check valve is a popular choice where the space is limited, yet a reliable operation is essential.
+Two of the most common check valve applications are for water and air, which are discussed in more depth below.

-Check valves are used in numerous water applications, like drinking water and waste water applications, and are simply called one way water valves.
-For drinking water applications, they ensure that no media from the environment (outlet side of the valve) can enter the system with the safe clean drinking water and contaminate it.
-For waste water applications, they ensure that the waste water cannot re-enter the system and cause an overflow or additional contamination.
-For water pumping applications, often times a foot valve is used to ensure no debris will enter the line and to keep internal pressure for priming purposes.
+Check valves are used in numerous water applications, like drinking water and wastewater, and are simply called one-way water valves.
+For drinking water applications, they ensure that no media from the environment (outlet side of the valve) can enter the system with the safe, clean drinking water and contaminate it.
+For wastewater applications, they ensure that the waste water cannot re-enter the system and cause an overflow or additional contamination.
+For water pumping applications, a foot valve is often used to ensure no debris will enter the line and to keep internal pressure for priming purposes.
 Duckbill valves can also be used for discharges on water lines.
 Sump pump check valves ensure that the discharged water does not come back into the sump pump with gravity when the pump is turned off.

-A pneumatic check valve, or air check valve, allows the flow of air in and prevents it from going out.
-They are often simply just called one way air valves.
+A pneumatic check valve, or air check valve, allows airflow and prevents it from going out.
+They are often simply called one-way air valves.
 The most common application is for an air compressor.
-They allow the compressor to keep certain parts pressurized and other parts de-pressurized.
-They can be located on a piston compressor (inlet and outlet), air receiver, discharge pipe, etc.
+A pneumatic check valve allows the compressor to keep certain parts pressurized and other parts de-pressurized.
+They can be located on an air receiver, discharge pipe, or as a piston check valve on the piston compressor's inlet and outlet sides.

-The check valve symbol can be seen in Figure 13.
+Figure 12: Different P&ID symbols used for check valves.
 It points in the orientation that it allows the flow with a vertical line showing it doesn’t allow backflow.

 The main purpose of a check valve in a system is to prevent backflow, which could damage equipment or contaminate media upstream.

-A check valve can prevent a water hammer if it is fast acting.
-This prevents pressure surges, which creates shock waves throughout the media.
-These shock waves can damage equipment, pipe supports, and even rupture pipelines due to the vibration.
+A check valve can prevent water hammer if it is fast-acting like a spring-actuated check valve.
+This prevents pressure surges, which create shock waves throughout the media.